Direct marketing: Objectives

-Direct Marketing has a few objectives such as: selling, generating leads, and developing relationships with customers.
+Direct Marketing has a few objectives, such as selling, generating leads, and developing relationships with customers.

 Selling is a major objective of direct marketing.
-An example of this can be newspaper with an advertisement promoting a certain product to buy.
+An example of this can be a newspaper with an advertisement promoting a certain product to buy.

 Another objective of direct marketing is to both generate leads and qualify leads.
 Leads that are qualified can also be identified as prospective customers.

 Developing relationships with customers is also an objective of a direct marketing campaign.
 If a direct marketing campaign is executed correctly, the loyalty ladder shows that a target company can go from suspects to prospects to customers to clients and finally to advocates.

 Challenges and solutions

 List brokers provide names and contact information, but their services need to be contrasted to expected "return on investment."

 Success can vary based on factors such as: